Anita Linda

-Anita Linda (born Alice Bueñaflor Lake; November 23, 1924 - June 10, 2020), was a Filipino actress whose career spanned nearly eight decades and had done close to 400 motion pictures.
+Anita Linda (born Alice Bueñaflor Lake; November 23, 1924 - June 10, 2020) was a Filipino actress whose career spanned nearly eight decades and who appeared in close to 400 motion pictures.
 A romantic lead in her early years, she gained widespread acclaim for her portrayals of maternal, elderly roles depicting Filipino struggles and their lifestyle.
-Often described as the face of Philippine cinema, she was one of the top box-office draws for two decades and has received numerous accolades from international film festivals and domestic award-giving bodies.
+Often described as the face of Philippine cinema, she was one of the top box-office draws for two decades and received numerous accolades from international film festivals and domestic award-giving bodies.

 Early career

 Linda was born Alice Bueñaflor Lake in Pasay to James Lake, an American soldier and mining engineer, and Gorgonia Bueñaflor of Iloilo.
+She was named after her father's sister, silent film actress Alice Lake.

 Linda was discovered by renowned director Lamberto Avellana while watching a stage show at the Avenue Theater starring Leopoldo Salcedo, Lopito, among others.
 Then an Ilongga teenager that couldn't speak Tagalog, she had second thoughts when she was asked backstage if she wanted to become an actress.
 Avellana then told her to report for rehearsals for the next show and later had her fetched when she didn't appear.

 Linda first did High School with no dialogue, then Biyernes sa Quiapo with Jaime dela Rosa as her leading man, then Aksesorya with Leopoldo Salcedo onstage.
 Avellana later gave her the screen name Anita Linda and cast her in Tia Juana, her first film at LVN Pictures.
 The film was completed shortly before the Japanese invasion of the Philippines, but released only in 1943.

 With the film studios being shut down for the duration of the war, Linda spent the war years performing on bodabil at Avenue Theater in Manila.
 After the war in 1947, she was later offered a contract by Premiere Productions where she was cast by Avellana in Sekretang Hong Kong with Pugo and Togo.
 Her first lead role in Alyas Sakim with Pol Salcedo in 1947 was directed by Moises Cagin.

 In 1951, Linda portrayed the title character in Gerardo de Leon's Sisa, a film based on the tragic character in Jose Rizal's novel Noli Me Tangere.
 The role garnered her the Best Actress Maria Clara award (a precursor of the FAMAS).
 De Leon then cast Linda in Sawa sa Lumang Simboryo (1952), a role for which Linda would be nominated for a FAMAS Best Actress Award.